New RN Survey Highlights Obstacles to Nurse Job Satisfaction

 1. Focus on self-care.
 If you find yourself injured, physically exhausted, or burned out, be sure to raise your hand and ask for help.
 And make adjustments as needed to find a better work-life balance.
 You have to care for yourself before you can care for others.

 3. Find a nurse-friendly hospital.
-Seek out an ANCC-designated Magnet hospital, or another facility that is known for its nursing care and ethical treatment toward their staff.
+Seek out an ANCC-designated Magnet hospital, or another facility that is known for its nursing care and ethical treatment toward its staff.

 4. Step up for your fellow nurses.
 Watch for signs of distress or dissatisfaction in your fellow nurses.
 Speak up about any nurse bullying or mistreatment, and encourage your colleagues to take care of themselves, whether that involves getting more rest or some management intervention to solve an ongoing problem.